Thermochromic ink: Leuco dyes

 The leuco dye variant is typically composed of leuco dyes with additional chemicals to add different desired effects.
 It is the most commonly used type because it is easier to manufacture.
 They can be designed to react to changes in temperature that range from -15 °C to 60 °C. Most common applications of the ink have activation temperatures at -10 °C (cold), 31 °C (body temperature), or 43 °C (warm).
 At lower temperatures, the ink appears to be a certain color, and once the temperature increases, the ink becomes either translucent or lightly colored, allowing hidden patterns to be seen.
 This gives the effect of a change in color, and the process can also be reversed by lowering the temperature again.

 Liquid crystals

 Liquid crystals can change from liquid to solid in response to a change in temperature.
 At lower temperatures, the crystals are mostly solid and hardly reflect any light, causing it to appear black.
 As it gradually increases in temperature, the crystals become more spaced out, causing light to reflect differently and changing the color of the crystals.
 The temperatures at which these crystals change their properties can range from -30 °C to 90 °C.

+Irreversible thermochromic inks develop a permanent color change once heated above a defined activation temperature, typically between 60 °C and 200 °C, unlike reversible thermochromic ink, and are used in metal fabrication, annealing, and quality control applications.
+Thermochromic pigments can also be compounded directly into plastics as a masterbatch, allowing the color-changing effect to be built into the material itself rather than applied as a surface coating.